Ivermectin Injection (1 box and 1 vial)

 IvcloCare™

-Florfenicol Injection (box of 1 vial)
+Florfenicol Injection (1 box and 1 vial)

 Florfenicol Injection